Out and about

 Want to take a closer look?
 Start your 360 experience of Able Quay Millharbour.

 *Terms and conditions apply, contact our team for details.
 Payable on completion, subject to availability and on selected plots only at Able Quay.
-Reservation fee must be paid before/on 06/07/2021.
-Offer only valid if exchange deadline as agreed with Notting Hill Genesis is met and completion is by 27/08/2021.
+Reservation fee must be paid before/on 30/09/2021.
+Sale must exchange within 28 days and complete by the deadline set as agreed with Notting Hill Genesis for offer to be honoured.
 Not in conjunction with any other offer or scheme.
 No cash alternative.
 Offer may be removed or changed at any time.